usgs/shakemap/doc_source/manual4_0/ug_products.rst

 - **ln_tau** is the logarithm of the between-even standard deviarion, **ln_phi** is the logarithm of the within-even standard deviation, and **ln_sigma** is the logarithm of the total standard deviation.
-- Standard deviations for MMI are linear and omit the 'ln_' prefix.
+- Standard deviations for MMI are linear and omit the "ln\_" prefix.
 - If the **flag** attribute is "0" or the empty string, the amplitude is considered unflagged; any other value means the amplitude is flagged and therefore not included in the processing.